 Physical Sciences is a large field with several possible choices for majors.
 Students can major in General Physical Sciences for a broad education in all topics.
 If they are more interested in space and space travel, the may choose a major in Astronomy and Astrophysics, while those interested in weather can major in Atmospheric Sciences and Meteorology.
 Other majors include Chemistry, Geological and Earth Sciences, Physics and Material Sciences.

-The United States has 1,523 different schools where you can get a degree in physical sciences in the United States.
-This year's Best Colleges for Physical Sciences ranking compares 143 of them to identify the best overall programs in the country.
-Continue reading to check out one of our many unbiased rankings of physical sciences programs later in this article.
+The United States has 1,523 different schools where you can get a degree in physical sciences.
+This year's Best Physical Sciences Schools ranking compares 391 of them to identify the best overall programs in the country.
+Explore this or one of our many other custom physical sciences rankings further below.

 Students who pursue a degree in Physical Sciences have a strong background in math and science, specifically chemistry and physics.
 Other necessary skills for a successful career in this field include analytical and critical thinking, communication, problem solving, and teamwork skills.
 Scientists often work together to solve problems making it important for accurate information to be spread efficiently and project requirements to be thoroughly explained.